 Skip to content

-Mini Apps can interact with a user's crypto wallet without needing to worry about popping open "select your wallet" dialogs or flakey connections.
+Mini Apps can interact with a user's EVM wallet without needing to worry about popping open "select your wallet" dialogs or flakey connections.

 users taking onchain action from app